-I am a first year doctoral student in the department of Ecology and Evolutionary Biology at UC-Santa Cruz.
+I am a third year doctoral student in the department of Ecology and Evolutionary Biology at UC-Santa Cruz.
 I am working with Drs.
 Don Croll and Bernie Tershy in the Coastal Conservation Action Lab.
 I hope you enjoy a quick introduction to what I have accomplished and aim to achieve.
 Sincerely, Diana M. Ruiz

 February, 2014, REBELS WITH A CAUSE film screening and reception to benefit ACR a local success!

 September, 2013, Return to California after 3 months in Madagascar, including 2 months of humpback whale research with CétaMada!